p/redis-dump-load/README.rst

 loading data into Redis and decode byte strings into Unicode strings when dumping data from Redis.
 By default redis-dump-load uses utf-8 for encoding and decoding.
-This behavior matches py-redis, whose default encoding is utf-8.
+This behavior matches redis-py, whose default encoding is utf-8.
 A different encoding can be specified.

 Currently redis-py is broken on Python 3 with any encoding which is not a